mitchtreece/Cardboard/README.md

 ```

 You can adjust almost every aspect of a card, right down to what kinds of interactions you want it to support 🎉

+## TODO
+- **Card Presentation Levels**: As of now, all cards are presented from a *source* view controller.
+However, there are some situations where it would be more useful to present on something more "global" (i.e. at a window-level).
+This could be for something like presenting notification cards over an entire application - instead of just over a single view controller.

+- **Card Queuing**: Right now, all cards are presented immediately without any context as to other cards / presentations.
+Instead of always presenting immediately, being able to "enqueue" a card for presentation would be helpful in several scenarios.
+For example, imagine presenting notification cards.
+You might only want one notification to be active at a time (this is how the iOS notification system works).
+Having a queuing system would allow us to achieve this.

 ## Contributing
 Pull-requests are more than welcome.
 Bug fix?
 Feature?
 Open a PR and we'll get it merged in!